bhparijat/web-scraping/readme.md

-This repository contains script to scrap yelp to obtain names of restaurants as of now
+### This repository contains script to scrap yelp to obtain names of restaurants in SF and their reviews.